Mystique Ice Center

-The Dubuque Ice Arena, formerly known as the Mystique Ice Center, is a 3,200 seat, single sheet ice rink and event space that serves the City of Dubuque and surrounding communities in Iowa, as well as nearby communities in Wisconsin and Illinois.
+ImOn Arena, formerly known as the Mystique Ice Center and Dubuque Ice Arena, is a 3,200 seat, single sheet ice rink and event space that serves the City of Dubuque and surrounding communities in Iowa, as well as nearby communities in Wisconsin and Illinois.

 It is a top-loading facility with additional amenities including concessions on both the concourse and ground levels, luxury boxes on one side, three press boxes on the other, 8 restrooms, a lounge with full bar, conference room and lower level meeting room.
 Skates are available for rental for public skate sessions, there is a skate sharpener on site, and small skating accessories concession.
 Parking is available next to the building (125 spaces) and another 1500 spaces are across the street near the baseball fields.
 Additional parking is available at the Q Casino.